Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Adams, Reginald B.; Franklin, Robert G. Jr; Kveraga, Kestutis; Ambady, Nalini; Kleck, Robert E.; Whalen, Paul J.; Hadjikhani, Nouchine; and Nelson, Anthony J., "Amygdala Responses to Averted vs Direct Gaze Fear Vary as a Function of Presentation Speed" (2012).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3792.